dodoankur/Store-NX/README.md

 nx run store:build
 and then start ssr-server with, nx run store-ssr:serve --port=3000
-However also note store also note store also have some bugs.
+However also note store have some bugs.

 This project was generated using [Nx](https://nx.dev).